indika/blog/_posts/2014-01-11-cooking-with-chef.md

 │   └── default
 ├── libraries
 ├── metadata.rb
-│   └── - information about the creator
+│   └── - information about the author
-│       - has some depends statements
-├── providers
+│       - dependecies to other cookbooks exist here ├── providers
 ├── recipes
 │   └── default.rb